Gdańsk – Teutonic Castle

 Architecture

-The upper castle was erected in the south-eastern part of the complex.
-It was a regular building, probably four-sided and four-winged, with a side length of about 52 meters.
-In the corners there were massive towers on a square plan with sides of 8.5×8.5 meters.
-The north-east tower had larger dimensions with sides 10.9×10.9 meters long and probably served as a bergfried or rather a watchtower or bell tower.
-It also flanked the entrance to the upper castle in the northern wing, additionally protected by the foregate.
-In the northern wing there was also probably a richly decorated castle church.
-From the east there was probably a dansker tower with a porch over the moat.
-The upper castle was surrounded by a zwinger wall with corner towers.
-The north-eastern tower had dimensions 6.5 x 6.5 meters, perhaps there was in it a chain used to close the port of Gdańsk.
+The upper ward was located in the south-eastern part of the complex.
+It was a regular building, probably four-sided and four-winged, with a side length of about 52 meters, made of walls 4.5 meters thick on the ground floor.
+In the corners there were towers protruded half the width in front of the walls, created on a square plan with sides of 8.5 meters.
+The north-eastern tower had larger dimensions with sides of 10.9 x 10.9 meters and probably served as a bergfried or rather a guard tower or a bell tower.
+Its base was rectangular, but higher up it probably turned into an octagon.
+It also flanked the entrance to the upper ward in the northern wing, additionally protected by a foregate.
+In the northern wing there was probably a richly decorated castle church, while in the east there was probably a dansker (latrine tower) with a porch over the moat.

 Current state